MengtiSun/Tools/webpack/README.md

 * **autoprofixer**: tell postcss-loaders which to add/not add (>= 5%)
 `npx autoprefixer --info`: Show target browsers and used prefixes<br/>
 "browerselist" in package.json

+## file-loader && url-loader
+* **file-loader**: options -> outputPath & publicPath
+* **url-loader**: images smaller than limit will be stored as base64 in css directly Usually use url-loader for some small things like: small icons....<br/>
+url-loader cannot be used without file-loader, as it uses file-loader when greater than limit